• Skip to primary navigation

 One of the things that often surprises people when they first try sourdough pancakes is how light and fluffy they are.
 They have a slightly sweet, mildly tangy flavor, and are so worth the effort.
 Plus, not only are these hotcakes tender and delicious, but they are a perfect way to use up your sourdough discard too!

-What's the History of this Heirloom Recipe?
+What's the Story on this Heirloom Recipe?

 I guess I was around four the first time I remember having sourdough pancakes.